 Conditionally perform a command.

-The test-commands list is executed, and if its return status is zero, the consequent-commands list is executed.
+The test-commands list is executed, and if it's return status is zero (success), the consequent-commands list is executed.

 If test-commands returns a non-zero status, each

 list is executed in turn, and if its exit status is zero, the corresponding

 If `else alternate-consequents' is present, and the final command in the final

 elif clause has a

 non-zero exit status, the alternate-consequents is executed.

 For simple comparisons, a more concise option is to use test along with the conditional operator && instead of IF.